-This Agrément Certificate Product Sheet(1) relates to Webertherm XM External Wall Insulation Systems, comprising mineral wool insulation slabs mechanically fixed to a sheathed steel-framed building substrate; a reinforced basecoat; and either render or brick slip finishes.
-The systems are suitable for use, with height restrictions in some cases, on the outside of new and existing domestic and non-domestic buildings.
+This Agrément Certificate Product Sheet(1) relates to the Webertherm XM External Wall Insulation Systems, comprising mineral wool insulation slabs mechanically fixed to a sheathed timber- or steel-framed building substrate; a reinforced basecoat and either render or brick slip finishes.
+The system is suitable for use on the outside of permanent single storey new and existing park homes or static caravans.